unixorn/apgar/README.md

 ## Why Apgar?

 Virginia Apgar invented the Apgar score as a method to quickly summarize the health of newborn children.
-Seemed like an appropriate name for a quick health check system.
+This seemed like an appropriate name for a quick health check system.

 ## Can I run one test at a time?